Kggupta/Grade12/VolumesSurfaceArea/README.md

 # Planning

 ## ALGORITHM
-1. Ask the user what shape they are specifying
+1. Ask the user what shape type they are specifying (2D or 3D)
-2. Create an object for whatever 3D shape the user chose
+2. Create the objects for whatever 3D/2D shapes the user chose and change directories with the corresponding shape type
-    - Prism, Sphere, Square Based Pyramid, etc.
+    - Prism, Sphere, Square Based Pyramid, Triangle, circle etc.
-3. Get all inputs for the dimensions of the shape
+3. Get all inputs for the dimensions of the shape and make sure they are double values > 0
     - Height, width, depth for almost all shapes
       - Radius for sphere
+      - Make sure triangle input (possible inputs) is valid before continues
 4. Calculations:
     - Calculate volume
         - Use formula (depends on the shape) with the given variables passed as attributes to method